osamanazar47/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories:  a script that counts the number of directories and sub-directories in the current directory.
 12-newest_files : a script thatbdisplays the 10 newest files in the current directories 13-unique : a script that takes a list of words as input and prints only words that appear exactly once.
+14-findthatword : ascript that Display lines containing the pattern “root” from the file /etc/passwd